-\item We present a prompting-based approach to efficiently extract graphs and queries in a single LLM call.

-\item We propose a path identification stage that can identify multiple independent reasoning paths involving the queried entities to infer all possible answers. \item We benchmark on several kinship and spatial reasoning tasks, including a challenging Chinese kinship dataset that involves more than 500 kinship relations. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We present a prompting-based approach to efficiently extract graphs and queries in a single LLM call. \item We propose a path identification stage that can identify multiple independent reasoning paths involving the queried entities to infer all possible answers. \item We benchmark on several kinship and spatial reasoning datasets to validate the performance gain of proposed framework against baselines. \end{itemize}